 The General Data Protection Regulation (GDPR) came into effect on 25 May 2018 and applies to any organisation, individual or group which collects personal data.
 This includes oral history projects, charities, community organisations, youth groups, libraries, museums, archives, educational organisations, and individual researchers whether salaried, self-employed or voluntary.

-Places are limited to 25 per workshop and only two people from any one institution or project may attend.
+Places are limited and only two people from any one institution or project may attend.

 Wednesday 30 January 2019, 13:45 – 17:00